Estes Express Lines: History

 In the late 1990s and early 2000s the company expanded its service area significantly to Canada in 1996 and its first terminal west of the Mississippi in St. Louis, Missouri in 1999.
 These moves were followed by the addition of services to Puerto Rico, St. Croix and St. Thomas in the Caribbean in 2000 and major commercial markets in Mexico in 2003.
 It expanded its Caribbean services to additional markets in 2004.

-With its acquisition of Los Angeles-based G.I.
+With its acquisition of Los Angeles–based G.I.
 Trucking in 2005, Estes expanded coverage to 46 states in the US.
 Estes had held an interline relationship with G.I. since the mid 1990s allowing freight to be transferred between the two companies to effectively expand each company's coverage.
 Additionally, in 2001, Estes and senior G.I. management had jointly purchased G.I. from its then-owner, Arkansas Best Corporation giving Estes partial ownership of G.I. until it acquired the remaining ownership in 2005.
 By 2008, Estes had established direct coverage for all 50 US states.

 Estes expanded beyond its core LTL services in 2003 by founding an air freight division and in 2012 by establishing a division offering supply chain service for business-to-business (B2B) and business-to-consumer (B2C) logistics called Level2 Logistics.
 The company also launched the Estes SureMove division, an alternative to full-service household moving.

-In 2019, Estes acquired South Brunswick, New Jersey-based truckload carrier Eastern Freight Ways and third-party logistics (3PL) provider Carrier Industries, the two most profitable affiliates of bankrupt New England Motor Freight (NEMF).
+In 2019, Estes acquired South Brunswick, New Jersey–based truckload carrier Eastern Freight Ways and third-party logistics (3PL) provider Carrier Industries, the two most profitable affiliates of bankrupt New England Motor Freight (NEMF).
 The move expanded Estes' services further beyond its core LTL offering by adding truckload and 3PL services to the flatbed and dedicated transport of Estes' Level2 Logistics division.
 Prior to the acquisition, Estes operated over 6,000 tractors and nearly 30,000 trailers.

+In the wake of Yellow Corporation's Chapter 11 bankruptcy and likely liquidation, Estes placed the initial stalking horse bid at $1.3 billion for all of Yellow's terminals.